Chārpāte

 Chārpāte is a village in Myitkyina Township in Myitkyina District in the Kachin State of north-eastern Burma.
 It is located 3.1 miles from the city of Myitkyina.

-Nearby towns and villages include Namkwi (1.8 nm), Namyu (7.0 nm), Mankrin (1.8 nm), Nawngnang (3.4 nm), and Radhapur (1.3 nm).
+History

+Chārpāte was the scene of fighting between Japanese forces and Allied forces composed of Merrill's Marauders and Chinese troops during the Siege of Myitkyina in the Second World War.